 [RELATED POST: Hemp vs Marijuana: What’s the Difference?]

 Are there any hemp oil products containing zero THC?
 Keep reading.

 Full Spectrum Hemp vs CBD Isolate

-CBD isolate contains only CBD and no other cannabinoids.
+CBD isolate and isolate based CBD products contain 96%-99% pure cannabidiol and no other cannabinoids.
 CBD isolate is NOT a synthetic or a lab-made cannabinoid.
-To the contrary, CBD isolate is all natural and sourced from hemp and then refined.
+To the contrary, CBD isolate is all natural and sourced from hemp and then refined down to a powder form.
 This would be the best option if you are taking a drug test or have to continually take drug tests searching for THC.

-We are currently formulating a tincture with zero THC.
-All current tinctures have less than 0.3% and therefore are compliant and non-psychoactive.
-The Alternate Vape CBD Vape Shot is a great option for getting a daily allowance of CBD without the THC.
+This CBD Vape Shot is a great option for getting a daily allowance of CBD with zero THC.